 Who is Making the Most Money?

-What Can We Learn From These Entrepreneurs?
+What Can We Learn From Ownership?

 What If I Can't Afford to Buy a Business?